 Jared Samuel, Invisible Familiars: Tonight I'm leading a song, but I'm also backing Kyp Malone and Holly Miranda.
 Since even before he got elected I think we've all felt this palpable desperation of what do we all do now?
 And just feeling like the best way I can contribute a little bit, to chip away at all the horrible shit going on, is just getting involved with causes.
 It feels like everyone is banding together in that way.
 I think there was such a long time where people were afraid to get political and I think there are a lot of people who feel that still, and that's a shame, but if not now then when?

-Nikhil P Yerawadekar of Antibalas (left) and Stuart Bogie (co-organiser of the Anti-Ball).
+Nikhil P Yerawadekar of Antibalas (left) and Stuart Bogie (co-organizer of the Anti-Ball).

 Stuart: My experience working on this benefit was watching a whole broad community of new and old friends bring their music and minds and bodies to DC for the same reasons millions of people did worldwide.
 Also a lot of lists and schlepping and van related discussion!
 Ha!